We will always remember …

 If any Air America veterans happen across this site, I’m interested in trying to track down the helicopter pilot who picked us up from the Le Vang POL point on Easter Sunday, 1972.

-Welcome to the Guestbook Blog for “The Last Seven Days,” an article I wrote years ago following my return from Vietnam.
+Welcome to the Guestbook Blog for “The Last Seven Days,” (the website is currently not available) an article I wrote years ago following my return from Vietnam.
 If you’ve read the previous posting of this article on the old Geocities web site, you’ll note that I’ve added to the original account a prologue, a postscript and some pictures provided by fellow 407th Radio Research Detachment Veterans.
 I believe this will help place things in context for you.
-If you’d like to download the article as a pdf, click on this link and select “save” (or “save as,” depending on your web browser).
+If you’d like to download “The Last Seven Days” as a pdf, click on this link and select “save” (or “save as,” depending on your web browser).

 To leave a comment in the guestbook blog – and I really do want to hear from you – scroll down through the existing comments and fill out the comment form (Name, email address and your comment), then click on the “Submit Comment” button.
 Only your name and comment will be visible once the comment is accepted – I’m the only one who will see your email address, unless, of course, you put it in your comment!

 If you’d like to contact me outside of the blog, please email me directly.

 If you want to know something about the author, check out “A Bit About Me.”
 I’ve also set up a page on which I occasionally add information concerning the Easter Offensive of 1972 – “Additional Information,” and a MACV Team 155 member has provided me with an account of the days covered by “The Last Seven Days” from his perspective.
 You can read Major Robert Well’s recollections on the “MACV Team 155 Story” page.